whotookzakum/bapharia.com/src/routes/[[lang]]/guides/stats.md

 HP can be recovered through various means such as consumables, [skills](/guides/combat#skills), [buffs](/guides/combat#buffs--debuffs), suppliers, and [Battle Imagine](/guides/imagine#battle-imagine).

+## Crit Damage
+Crit damage appears to have a cap of +100% from abilities (passive lines).
+Base crit damage can still be increased by raising the appropriate stats.

 ## Stamina
 Stamina is consumed when performing certain actions.
 Certain Skills and Imagine abilities can increase Max Stamina or reduce Stamina Consumption.